 In the publican’s eye came understanding and a measure of relief.
 This old man was obviously a man of authority here.
 If it was not for his presence, there might be trouble now.
 The publican knew the crowd was hostile about the latest tax, and the old man’s reputation probably kept it at bay.
 With a subtle signal or facial gesture he could just as easily create dissention, though it seemed unlikely that the townsfolk would actually attack.

 Zacchaeus now found himself looking up at his visitor.
 He was at least a head shorter than the old man.
 It was discomforting for him to have someone come so close, especially when he had to look up.
 It was as if the stranger knew him from somewhere and was about to make a scene.
-For a few moments after the old man and boy entered the room, the two men stood there in silence appraising each other: publican and town elder.
-Though both were Jews, they represented two worlds and two lifestyles—as far apart as men could be.
+For a few moments after the old man and boy entered the room, the two men stood there in silence appraising each other, Gentile face to face with Jew and publican eye to eye with town elder: two worlds and two lifestyles—as far apart as men could be.

 Somewhere in his wanderings he was sure that they had clashed; he could see it in the old man’s eyes and his faint but crafty smile.
 For his part, recognition came more slowly.
 Such busybodies, the keepers of public morality, included priests, rabbis, rich merchants, and Pharisees.
 Normally, they were no threat to him.
 He had found them everywhere in Palestine: in major cities, out-of-the-way towns, small villages, and often on the road, shaking their heads, clucking like chickens amongst themselves, blaming him behind his back for the latest dues, toll, or provincial tax.